facebook/react-native-website/docs/_getting-started-windows-android.md

 <h4>2.
 Install the Android SDK</h4>

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the `Android 12 (S)` SDK in particular.
+Building a React Native app with native code, however, requires the `Android 13 (Tiramisu)` SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

 To do that, open Android Studio, click on "More Actions" button and select "SDK Manager".